ohkkchoy/Portfolio-Landing/README.md

 ## Known Bugs

-* Picture has a gap at the bottom between content and border (issue with padding?)
+* Picture has a small gap at the bottom between content and border.

 ## License